stacktape/nextjs-blog/_blog/BLOG.md

 There may also be other reasons why **these managed solutions are not usable for your use case**.
 That is why today, we will look at self-hosting in your own AWS account.

-### Self-managed setup
+### 2. Self-managed setup

-If for some reason you are unable/do not wish to use the fully managed solutions, you can always self-host your app on a cloud/service of your choice (in this post, we will focus on AWS).
+If you are unable/do not wish to use the fully managed solutions, you can always self-host your app on a cloud/service of your choice (in this post, we will focus on AWS).
 The main advantages of self-hosting are:

 - **Flexibility** - integrate easily with any other backend services offered by the cloud.
 - **Lower costs** - much cheaper than Vercel or Netlify (especially at scale).

 The recommended self-hosting approach by the creators of Next.js is to **containerize your app** and deploy it anywhere you need - allowing you to deploy your app basically anywhere.
 It is an easy approach that can also be reasonably cheap.

-**The problem: While with Vercel or Netlify your website is basically free when you have very low or no traffic at all, for the container you have to pay even if it is running idly.**
+**The problem:** With Vercel or Netlify, your website is basically free when you have very low or no traffic at all. **When using container, you have to pay even if it is running idly.**

-Throughout the existence of Next.js, there were multiple attempts to provide developers a way to **self-host** their Next.js app using AWS Lambda, giving you the benefits of Vercel...
+Due to the problem above, there were multiple attempts to provide developers a way to **self-host their Next.js app using AWS Lambda**, giving you the benefits of Vercel...

 - you only pay for what you use (pay per request)
 - unrestricted scaling(almost) tailored to your needs (thanks to the serverless nature of Lambda functions)